hsingh23/chatgpt-chain-ext/README.md

 # Install dependencies for testing
 npm install

+# Build the extension
+npm run build

-# No build process required - load directly in Chrome
+# Load the `dist` directory in Chrome
 ```

 ### Contributing